Leslie Conner, MPH, Chief Executive Officer

-Mila Shank, LCSW, Behavioral Health Director
+Mila Shank, LCSW, Chief Behavioral Health Officer

 Mila joined the Behavioral Health Department at Santa Cruz Women’s Health Center in its earliest stages and partnered with Holly Hughes, LCSW to develop and expand behavioral health services.
 Mila was the first behavioral health provider on-site when East Cliff Family Health Center opened its doors and quickly moved into a site leadership position to support the rapid growth.